observability-lab-cse/observability-lab/README.md

   * Open your browser or use `curl http://localhost:8080/devices`.
 You should receive `[]`.
   * Navigate to `http://localhost:8080/` and create a couple of devices using the Devices API POST method.
-* To simulate the temperature data for each of the created device, deploy the Devices Simulator
+* To simulate the temperature data for each of the created device, deploy the Devices Data Simulator
   * Replace `EVENT_HUB_CONNECTION_STRING_PLACEHOLDER` with your Event Hub connection string.
   * Replace `DEVICE_NAMES_PLACEHOLDER` with comma separated device names, that you previously created.
   * Deploy the simulator

     ```bash
-    kubectl apply -f k8s-files/devices-simulator-deployment.yaml
+    kubectl apply -f k8s-files/devices-data-simulator-deployment.yaml
     ```